Pages

 Defs

 TMUX is an open-source terminal multiplexer for Unix type systems.
 Multiple terminal sessions can be accessed simultaneously by splitting the terminal into different screens.
-Can also detach remote sessions and reattach later, simular to what the screen application can do.
+Can also detach remote sessions and reattach later, similar to what the screen application can do.

 Tenable Plugin a plugin is a script deployed by the Nessus scanner to check for security vulnerabilities.
 In this case plugin 21745 is an info plugin, it displays info from other plugins.
 This plugin is triggered (displayed) whenever a login failure occurs.